 Substitute House Bill No. 5422 seeks to reestablish the Legislative Program Review and Investigations (PRI) Committee as a permanent standing committee of the General Assembly, effective July 1, 2025.
-The committee will consist of twelve members, with six appointed from the Senate and six from the House of Representatives.
-The bill outlines the committee's responsibilities, including conducting program reviews, investigations of state programs, and recommending legislative changes based on their findings.
-It also grants the committee the authority to request information from state departments and agencies, and mandates that the board of directors of quasi-public agencies submit annual reports to the committee detailing financial and operational aspects.
-The bill repeals Section 1-122 of the general statutes and replaces it with new language to enhance accountability and oversight.
+The committee will consist of twelve members—six from the Senate and six from the House of Representatives—appointed by their respective leaders.
+The bill outlines the committee's responsibilities, including conducting program reviews and investigations of state departments and agencies, establishing policies for report distribution, and recommending legislative changes based on their findings.
+It also grants the committee the authority to request information from public officers and mandates annual reporting to the General Assembly.
+Additionally, the bill repeals Section 1-122 and introduces new provisions for compliance audits of quasi-public agencies, which will be conducted biennially by the Auditors of Public Accounts, with costs covered by the agencies themselves.

 GAE Joint Favorable: 1-122, 2-46, 2-47, 51-51l